 - Automatically, using one of the search algorithms built into EvalC3

-- Once the Design and Evaluate view is open look at “Design” on the left side.
+- Once the Design and Evaluate view is open look at “Design” on the left side (circled in red in the screenshot below).
 Here you choose what values to place next to each of the attributes that are automatically listed here.
 The drop-down menu in the Status column provides three options: N/A meaning ignore this attribute; 1 = this attribute is present, 0 = this attribute will be absent.

 - The default status for each attribute when this view is first opened is N/A.